How to Read a Weather Forecast: Key Symbols and Terms Explained

 Temperature isn’t just a number – it’s a predictor of operational needs.
 Anticipate temperature fluctuations and adjust strategies accordingly, whether it’s adjusting employee uniforms or optimizing product storage.

-4. Decode Participation Probability
+4. Decode Precipitation Probability

 Probability of precipitation (PoP) indicates the likelihood that precipitation will occur at an exact forecast location.
 A higher percentage indicates a greater chance of rain, snow, or any other form of precipitation occurring within the forecasted time frame.
 Additionally, forecasts may include additional details such as the expected duration of the precipitation event.